Liquid MicroSheet Nozzles

 Interfacing

-Sheet and converging nozzles both use the same interfacing concept, that is not compatible with other products in the store.
-Micronit can bring you in contact with a third party that can supply a compatible interfacing tool.
+Sheet and converging nozzles both use the same interfacing concept, which is not compatible with other products in the store.
+Micronit can connect you with a third party that can supply a compatible interfacing tool.

 Publications